lcupic0/FESB-HCI-2023/class-projects/class-project-4/README.md

-# [Class Project Title]
+# [Class Project 4: Low/High-fidelity prototype]

-Provide a short description of your results, if applicable.
+Here is a high-fidelity prototype (.png format) made using Figma.